iCliniq Logo

 Welcome to icliniq.com.

 Though you suffered from rheumatic fever in childhood, when echo (echocardiogram) is normal there is no damage to the heart.
-You must be young with no risk factors like obesity, smoking, family history or diabetes.
-That is why the further test may not advised by your cardiologist as not looking cardiac pain.
-If your pain aggravated by walking or climbing, then it may be non-cardiac.
+You must be young with no risk factors like obesity, smoking, family history, or diabetes.
+That is why further tests may not advised by your cardiologist as not cause cardiac pain.
+If your pain is aggravated by walking or climbing, then it may be non-cardiac.
 If you send your ECG (electrocardiogram) and echo, I can help you more.

 Patient's Query